Emil Warmiński: Fight against illness

-His corpse was carried back to Bromberg by train on 12 June 1909.
+Warmiński's remains carried back to Bromberg by train on 12 June 1909.
 His funeral took place the following day, a Sunday; the ceremony was attended by a large crowd of Bydgoszcz residents.
 From the Nowofarny cemetery chapel, the procession went along several streets of the city to Starofarny cemetery: at the grave, his choir "Halka" chanted the four-voice song "Na groby" (On the grave).
 Emil Warmiński was buried in the family vault in the Starofarny cemetery at 15 Grunwaldzka street.

 Following his death, the editorial office of the "Dziennik Bydgoski" recalled the figure and merits of the honorable doctor of "Polish hearts and souls".

 Personal life and family

 Emil Warmiński married Halina née Maya (1883–1973).
 After Emil's death, she married Andrzej Rozmiarek, a friend.
 Near her end, she lived at Puszczykowo near Poznań.
 In 1971, she had been interviewed by a local journalist about her first husband.

 She and Emil had two children: